Our Team

 Vivette Jeffries-Logan

-Movement Partnerships & Grantmaking Practitioner
+Movement Partnerships Strategist

 Vivette Jeffries-Logan is a citizen of the Occaneechi Band of the Saponi Nation.
 She served her People as an elected member of the Tribal Council and as Founding Director of the OBSN Tribal Health Circle.